Where We Are At

 3) If your IP becomes a brand that has some traction, start creating social network marketing specifically for it.
 This is when you build specific IP pages that are promoted to fans of the product.
 You are now working on attracting Stage 2 Followers for that product as well as trying to ‘level’ your Stage 1 Followers to become Stage 2 Followers.

-4) You continue to interact and build up loyalty for your IP with your Stage 2 Followers.
-It is when the IP has really settled into having its niche that you can build your personal or company social network pages.
+4) You continue to build up loyalty for your IP with your Stage 2 Followers.
+When the IP has really settled into having a successful niche that you can build your personal or company social network pages for Stage 3.

 5) Followers of the IP will now be ripe to be ‘leveled’ to being a Stage 3 Follower where they would follow you or your company as the IP creator.
 You now have built up an audience to release your next IP to!